ianchapin/epistemic-trust-calibration/README.md

 Because representations are necessary and imperfect:
 - certainty is always bounded
 - trust is unavoidable
-- misuse often comes from overconfidence rather than malice
+- misuse more often comes from overconfidence than malice

-This framework treats representations as tools rather than authorities and focuses on making trust explicit, scoped, and revisable.
+This framework treats representations as **tools rather than authorities** and focuses on making trust **explicit, scoped, and revisable**.

-A common failure mode it addresses is mistaking representations for what they represent.
+A central failure mode it addresses is mistaking representations for what they represent.

 ---